mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

 Quite surprisingly, the `fold` function applies to each element of the collection.
-In case of a tired error when using the `transform` lambda, it is accumulated in a dedicated list.
-The same happens if the execution of the `transform` lambda succeeds.
+In case of error during the execution of the `transform` lambda, it is accumulated in a dedicated list.
 Finally, if the list of errors is not empty, it is raised.
 Otherwise, the list of results is returned.

 As we can see, the `mapOrAccumulate` function uses a dedicated implementation of the `Raise<A>` context called `RaiseAccumulate<A>`: